mrocklin/blog/_posts/work/2019-12-05-engineers-and-sales.md

 ### Good.
 Engineer listens first

 -   **Customer:** Is your database product fast?
--   **Good Engiineer:** Yes, in many ways, but I'm curious, why do you care about speed?
+-   **Good Engineer:** Yes, in many ways, but I'm curious, why do you care about speed?
 I see that you work at an insurance company.
 Is this for analytics?
 -   **Customer:** No actually.
 While we do do lots of analytics, our main need